samzhab/crawl_ethiopian_business_directories/README.md

-# Ruby Web Scraping with Nokogiri
+# Ruby Web Crawling with Nokogiri

-This project demonstrates how to perform web scraping on a business directory website using Ruby and Nokogiri.
+This project demonstrates how to perform web crawling on a business directory website using Ruby and Nokogiri.
 It extracts information such as business names, categories, descriptions, phone numbers, fax numbers, and business tags from listings, and additional details from individual business pages if available.

 ## Prerequisites